backstage/backstage/docs/plugins/feature-flags.md

 const app = createApp({
   // ...
   featureFlags: [
-    // pluginId can be left empty for feature flags used in the application.
-It is required for feature flags used in plugins {
+    {
-      pluginId: '',
+      pluginId: '', // pluginId is required for feature flags in plugins.
+It can be left blank for a feature flag leveraged in the application.
       name: 'tech-radar',
       description: 'Enables the tech radar plugin',
     },